Leicester Branch12th January 2015 by Sam Whiting

 Welcome to Leicestershire

-Our meetings take place on the second Monday of the month, they start at 7.30pm and end about 9.30pm.
+Pre-restriction due to the current state of events, our meetings took place on the second Monday of every month, they started at 7.30pm and ended about 9.30pm.

-Our venue is : The Fairfield Inn, Gloucester Crescent, South Wigston, Leicester LE18 4BY
+Our venue was : The Fairfield Inn, Gloucester Crescent, South Wigston, Leicester LE18 4BY

-Though we do not have a large membership and only cover a relatively small area of the country, there is plenty of buying, trading, and selling going on at our meetings and always something worth looking at.
+Though we do not have a large membership and only cover a relatively small area of the country, there was always plenty of buying, trading, and selling going on at our meetings and always something worth looking at

 A little club history: we were founded by Max Handsley,